tuna-f1sh/whitterm-wt220/README.md

 * USB-C input for USB-PD high current (3 A) supply to RPi.
 LEDs indicate detected current profile from UFP.
-I2C lines made available to SAMD for trailing USB-C device modes.
+I2C lines made available to SAMD for playing with USB-C device modes.
 * MAX3232 RS232 transceiver provides RS232 level interface to RPi UART and SAMD
   UART.
 * SAMD21 microcontroller provides boot button control of RPi over I2C and buffered IO.
 Can be programmed over USB-C CDC-serial device or ISP.
+* Control of RPi power supply from SAMD.
+Off by default allows safe start up, only when power input suitable/ready.
-* DIP switch control of DB9 serial connection.
+* DIP switch control of device UART connections (SAMD, RPi, RS232).
 * Board replaces laser cut acrylic back piece from original design - it is both electronically and mechanically integrated.
 * Lots of status LEDs 😃.